Emirates Global Aluminium

-Emirates Global Aluminium ("EGA") is owned equally by Mubadala Investment Company of Abu Dhabi and Investment Corporation of Dubai.
-EGA is an aluminium conglomerate with interests in bauxite/alumina and primary aluminium smelting.
+Emirates Global Aluminium ("EGA") is an aluminium conglomerate with interests in bauxite/alumina and primary aluminium smelting.
+A state-owned enterprise, it is jointly controlled by the Mubadala Investment Company and the Investment Corporation of Dubai, sovereign wealth funds of the United Arab Emirates.

+EGA operates aluminium smelters in Abu Dhabi and Dubai, an alumina refinery in Abu Dhabi, and a bauxite mine and associated export facilities in the Republic of Guinea, a speciality foundry in Germany, and an aluminium recycling plant in the United States.

 History

 In 1975, Dubai Aluminum (DUBAL) was founded as the UAE's first aluminium production company.
 The company's first working site was at Jebel Ali, it took four years for the production to start.
 In 2007, Emirates Aluminium (EMAL) was founded.
 In 2013, DUBAL and EMAL were merged to form Emirates Global Aluminium (EGA).
-They use the waste heat of gas and oil fired electricity production for the desalination of sea water.

 Core smelter assets

-EGA's core operating assets are Dubai Aluminium (“DUBAL”) and Emirates Aluminium (“EMAL”) – whose combined production is 2.34 million tonnes per annum ("tpa").
+EGA's core operating assets are Dubai Aluminium ("DUBAL") and Emirates Aluminium ("EMAL") – whose combined production is 2.34 million tonnes per annum ("tpa").
 DUBAL's Jebel Ali operation – comprising a 1 million tpa smelter, a 2,350 MW power station and other facilities – is one of the world's largest single-site primary aluminium smelters.
 EMAL's Al Taweelah operation – comprising a 1.3 million tpa smelter, a 3,100 MW power station and other facilities – is the world's largest single-site primary aluminium producer.